 Remind the person also that exercise is not the main factor that causes weight loss.
 Rather, resting metabolism is.
 I cover this in more detail in this review so see it for more insights.

 Ramadan And Weight Loss Supplements

-It's possible that trainers might encounter Muslims who take weight loss supplements during Ramadan to not only curb appetite but also to ramp up any weight loss that might occur during this time.
-I honestly don’t think this is a right direction to go.
+Its possible trainers might encounter Muslims who take weight loss supplements during Ramadan to not only curb appetite but also to ramp up any weight loss that might occur during this time.
+I don’t think this is the right direction to go.
 Supplements that I feel would be inappropriate – and possibly dangerous include:

 - Supplements might contain stimulants